cdapio/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 Macro Substitution
 ------------------
-To handle the problem of configuring a pipeline, but not knowing at the time of configuration the value of a parameter until the actual runtime, you can use macros.
+Plugins now support macro-substitutable properties that allow placeholders for properties that are unknown at configure time but known and provided at runtime.

+There are two types of macro's supported in CDAP:

+- ``Property Lookups``
+- ``Macro Functions``

-Macros are set using a syntax of ``${macro-name}``, where ``macro-name`` is a key in the preferences (or in the runtime arguments or the workflow token) for the physical pipeline.
+Macro Property Lookups are specified using the syntax ``${macro-name}``, where ``macro-name`` is a key that's looked up.

+Property lookup process for the key ``${user-name}``:
+ -  lookup workflow token for the key ``user-name``, return value if found
+ -  lookup runtime arguments for the key ``user-name``, return value if found
+ -  lookup preference store for the key ``user-name``, return value if found else throw macro not found exception.
+This order is used so that the most volatile source (the workflow token) takes precedence.

 For instance, you might not know the name of a source stream until runtime.
 You could use, in the source stream's *Stream Name* configuration::